andrey-stepantsov/j-dump2csv/readme.md

 # j-dump2csv #
 ## Description ##
-The j-dump2csv utility reads data from a database (currently only from Oracle and H2) or a CSV files and prints delimited data to standard output.
+The j-dump2csv utility reads data from a database (currently only from Oracle and H2) or CSV files and prints delimited data to standard output.

 The main intent of the utility is to provide a way to export data from databases.